pimdh/lie-vae/README.md

     git+https://github.com/pimdh/svae-temp.git
 ```

-The sphere cube data can be generated with the `python -m lie_vae.experiments.gen_spherecube_pairs` (see file for details, this requires having installed Blender) or for limited time be downloaded [here](https://drive.google.com/file/d/1pZf4_B__XtL6DujHIhuARtYQk-JumZin/view?usp=sharing).
+The sphere cube data can be generated with the `python -m lie_vae.experiments.gen_spherecube_pairs` (see file for details, this requires having installed Blender 2.79b) or for limited time be downloaded [here](https://drive.google.com/file/d/1pZf4_B__XtL6DujHIhuARtYQk-JumZin/view?usp=sharing).